 A Sedona Resort Unlike Any Other

-Set on 70 acres of panoramic natural terrain, Enchantment Resort is located in the spiritual heart of Sedona, surrounded by the towering red rock walls of Boynton Canyon.
+Set on 70 acres of panoramic natural terrain, our luxury hotel, Enchantment Resort is located in the spiritual heart of Sedona, surrounded by the towering red rock walls of Boynton Canyon.
 Enchantment Resort combines the rugged grandeur of the Southwest landscape and Native American culture.
 Featuring 218, one-story guest accommodations, over 140 weekly guest activities and panoramic views of red rock formations, our Sedona Resort is a place to naturally feel alive.

 About Enchantment Resort